 Did the authors find evidence to support this idea of turnover?
-After using 65 independent samples in a meta-analysis, the authors found that as job embeddedness increased the intention to turnover decreased.
+After using 65 independent samples in a meta-analysis (or statistical combination of many previous studies), the authors found that as job embeddedness increased the intention to turnover decreased.
 What’s more interesting is that this relationship was observed when job attitudes and alternatives were controlled, indicating that job embeddedness is a unique piece of the pie when it comes to understanding turnover.
-Jiang et al. also found that on-the-job sources of embeddedness had stronger relationship to turnover intentions in public organizations and when the employees came from a female-dominated sample.
+The researchers also found that on-the-job sources of embeddedness had stronger relationship to turnover intentions in public organizations and when the employees came from a female-dominated sample.

 So overall, job embeddness can decrease an employee’s intent to turnover, which often times directly or indirectly lowers their chances of actually turning over.
 Thus, while being “stuck” might have a negative connotation for employees, organizations might want to consider bolstering employee job embeddedness in positive ways to keep turnover levels low.
 The authors suggest investing in career development opportunities or helping subsidize home purchases in favorite neighborhoods.
 Either way, in addition to measuring employee engagement and job satisfaction, surveying levels of job embeddedness could be a useful tool in predicting future levels of employee turnover.